Best RV Pet Temperature Monitor: My Top Pick After Testing Waggle, Necto & MarCELL

 For international travelers, there are a few options for RV pet temperature monitors that work in Canada or Mexico.

-Tips For Choosing An RV Pet Monitor
+Tips For Choosing The Best RV Temperature Monitor For Pets

-Cell Network
+Cellular Network

-This is where I see the majority of confusion when buying an RV pet monitor.
 You do not need to buy an RV temperature monitor that works on the same network as your current phone or internet plan.
-They are unrelated.
+They are separate and unrelated.

-All of these RV temperature monitors come with an internal SIM card that connects to a specific cellular network (this is the reason for the monthly subscription fee – it’s just like activating a new phone plan.)
+Cellular RV temperature monitors come with an internal SIM card that connects to a specific cellular network (this is the reason for the monthly subscription fee – it’s just like activating a new phone plan.)

-Cell networks are not equal.
-Each network is licensed to run on specific cellular bands.
-That means the bands Verizon uses are not the same as the bands AT&T uses, as an example.
-This is why sometimes you have coverage in an area where others on a different network don’t.
+That means the bands Verizon uses are not the same as the bands AT&T uses, etc. This is why you can have coverage in an area where others on a different network do not.

 Backup Battery Life

-Battery life ranges from one to three days across these temperature monitors, but actual use will vary depending on a few factors – like low signal, which eats up battery life faster.
+Battery life ranges from one to three days across these temperature monitors, but actual use will vary depending on a few factors – like low cellular signal, which eats up battery life faster.

 Save this article